-- Fuel for motorised water toys such as jet-ski
+- Fuel and/or fee for motorised water toys such as jet-ski

 Gulet Grace is a stylish and elegant gulet with an attentive crew.
 Built for quality and designed to a high degree throughout, this is a comfortable and luxurious yacht with great facilities.

 |Yacht Category:||M/S Gulet|

 |Length / Beam:||30m (98.4ft) / 7.6m (24.9ft)|